GoogleCloudPlatform/community/tutorials/cloud-iot-enviro-board-workshop/index.md

 You now have the building blocks set up to ingest data from the Coral Environmental Sensor Board to GCP.

-In this section you verify the end-to-end integration between the sensor board and Cloud Pub/Sub.
+In this section, you verify the end-to-end integration between the sensor board and Cloud Pub/Sub.

 ### Create the event topic subscription